 - Pensioner Associations Activity Centers - something new?
 (Project leader: Elisabeth Aase).
 A quantitative and qualitative study exploring younger pensioner attitude and expectation to retirement.

-- Toward a safe home living – behavioral classification as a method to detect unusual behavioral for people living alone.
+- Toward a safe home living – behavioural classification as a method to detect unusual behavioural for people living alone.
 (Project leader: Carlos Pfeiffer and Solveig Hauge).
-The main goal of the project is to identify and describe the requirements for a sensor-based behavior classification system for a safer home living of old and disabled persons living alone.
+The main goal of the project is to identify and describe the requirements for a sensor-based behaviour classification system for a safer home living of old and disabled persons living alone.